Best time to visit Switzerland

 When you visit Switzerland in the summer (June, July, and August), you'll find the Alps filled with hiking trails suited to different fitness levels.
 You can swim in Lake Geneva or try stand-up paddleboarding on Lake Lucerne.

 That said, since this is the busiest time of year, you can also expect higher prices and crowded attractions.
-Booking accommodations early is a good idea, especially in popular areas like Zermatt or Interlaken.
+Reservation accommodations early is a good idea, especially in popular areas like Zermatt or Interlaken.
 If you'd rather avoid the crowds, this is a good time to explore less-visited valleys or stay in mountain huts for a quieter experience.
 All that considered, it’s clear to see why Switzerland is one of the best places to visit in Europe in summer.

 Charming colourful typical town square in Basel © Hungry_herbivore/Shutterstock